 The Spice and Tea Exchange offers a delightful mix of global flavors, focusing on high-quality spices and teas that bring bold experiences.
 Amy Freeman and Penny Rehling are excellent examples of how passion for flavors can become a thriving business.
 Whether you're shopping for ingredients or enjoying one of their signature blends, The Spice and Tea Exchange brings the most exotic flavors to the Historic Triangle.

-2. Mobjack Coffee Roasters & Little York Confectionary: A Sweet Journey
+2. Mobjack Coffee Roasters & Little York Confectionery: A Sweet Journey

 3. Coastal Thirst: Sip, Savor, and Celebrate